PKPDAI/PKDocClassifier/README.md

    python scripts/features_bow.py
    ````

-2. Bootstrap field analysis (~3h on 12 threads, requires at least 16GB of RAM)
+2. Bootstrap field analysis (~3h on 12 threads, requires at least 16GB of RAM, **set overwrite to False if you want to skip this step**)

    ````
    python scripts/bootstrap_bow.py \